lisaWangjiaqi/HEARTS-Text-Stereotype-Detection/README.md

 2. **Adapt** the model to a new context:
    auditing **AI travel assistants** for **China/city stereotypes** in English travel descriptions.

-The work is organised to directly support the five technical requirements of the coursework:
-baseline replication, new context definition, alternative dataset, model adaptation, and evaluation.

 ---

 ## 2. Relationship to the Original Repository